 Residents of New Orleans have two large healthcare facilities available to them, including Ochsner Health and Tulane Health.
 There are two children’s hospitals in the area: Children’s Hospital New Orleans and Ochsner Hospital for Children.
 Beacon Behavioral Hospitals have several facilities and outpatient clinics throughout southern Louisiana for behavioral and mental health services.

 U.S. News ranks Ochsner Medical Center as the #1 hospital in New Orleans.
 This ranking includes Oschner Hospital for Children.
-Ochsner Medical Center nationally ranks in one adult and one children’s specialty.
+Ochsner Medical Center nationally ranks in one adult and three children’s specialties.
 They are:

 Tulane Health System ranks #2 in New Orleans.
-Tulane Health System has 511 total staffed beds and is high performing in six procedures and conditions, including:
+Tulane Health System has 472 total staffed beds and is high performing in seven procedures and conditions, including:

-What can I expect from my sleep medicine specialist appointment?
+What can I expect from my first otolaryngologist appointment?

-It’s important that you prepare for your appointment with a somnologist.
+It’s important that you prepare for your appointment with an ENT doctor.
 To help you get started, we’ve created a list of good questions to ask your doctor: